-Ultimately, the best achievable adiabaticity is limited by the finite radiative lifetime of Rydberg states, which is the fundamental source of error \cite{saffman2010quantum, saffman2016quantum}.
+Ultimately, the best achievable adiabaticity is limited by the finite radiative lifetime of the Rydberg states, which is the fundamental source of error \cite{saffman2010quantum, saffman2016quantum} and limits the adiabaticity of the adiabatic ramp.
 The effective lifetime $\tau_r$ is due to contributions of different decay channels including ionization, spontaneous emission, and stimulated emission via coupling to blackbody radiation.
-To maximize fidelity, the time spent in the Rydberg state needs to be small compared to the radiative lifetime of the Rydberg state.
-This can be estimated by the quantity $\pi / (\kappa \tau_r)$ which compares how quickly atoms decay versus how quickly they accumulate entangling phase.
+The effect of finite radiative lifetime of the Rydberg state can be estimated by the quantity $\pi / (\kappa \tau_r) $ which compares how quickly atoms decay versus how quickly they accumulate entangling phase.
 The entangling phase is accumulated faster with a larger Rabi frequency, $\Omega_{1r}$.
 More precisely, the time spent by atoms in the Rydberg state is quantified by the integrated Rydberg population, described above.
 Optimizing the parameters of the adiabatic ramp, we can satisfy $t_r / \tau_r \ll 1$ as long as $\Omega_{\max} \tau_r \ll 1$.
 For example, for a lifetime of $\tau_r = 140 \mathrm{\mu s}$ \cite{beterov2009quasiclassical, levine2018high} and given $\kappa / 2\pi \approx 1\, \mathrm{MHz}$, $\pi / (\kappa \tau_r) \sim 10^{-3}$.
-Lifetimes of a few milliseconds can be achieved by choosing higher Rydberg states and cooling the blackbody radiation to a few Kelvin~\cite{saffman2016quantum} would give $\pi / (\kappa \tau_r) \sim 10^{-4}$.
+Lifetimes of a few milliseconds, achievable by choosing higher lying Rydberg states and for cryogenic environments of a few Kelvin~\cite{saffman2016quantum} would give $\pi / (\kappa \tau_r) \sim 10^{-4}$.

 In summary, adiabatic Rydberg dressing provides a robust method for harnessing the EDDI between Rydberg excited atoms to generate entanglement between qubits encoded in atomic clock states.
 We have shown that with current experimental capabilities, a two qubit MS entangling gate with a fidelity of $\sim 0.995$ is within reach by interleaving of adiabatic Rydberg dressing and undressing with a spin echo on the qubit transition.
 Even higher fidelity gates are possible at cryogenic temperatures which substantially increases the Rydberg state lifetime.
 Such longer coherence times allow for improved adiabatic ramps and the potential use of more sophisticated robust control~\cite{goerz2014robustness} to correct residual inhomogeneities not canceled in simple spin echo.